Jasonpro168/Dstock/README.md

 # Dstock
-Download historical data for a stock
+Download historical data for a stock.
 Using yfinance to fetch the stock